dtm2451/dittoSeq/README.md

 ![Logo](Vignette/dittoLogo_mini.png)

-**A set of functions built to enable analysis and visualization of single-cell and bulk RNA-sequencing data by novice, experienced, and color blind coders**
 A set of functions built to enable analysis and visualization of single-cell and bulk RNA-sequencing data by novice, experienced, and color blind coders

 **This branch contains an older version of dittoSeq, retained to enable backwards compatibility.
 Many new features have been added since.
 READMEs and vignettes are a bit out of date.**